NETivism/ansible-docker/README.md

 # Building a Server and deploying Application using Ansible Playbooks.

+This will use Ansible to open docker based site on remote machine.

 ## Directory Layout

 production                # inventory file for production servers